Canossians: History

-Canossian Sons of Charity (FdCC)
+Canossian Sons of Charity

 The Canossian Sons of Charity, (Canossian Fathers), were founded in Venice in 1831.
 They count today about 200 brothers and priests dedicated to the education of children and young people through catechesis in schools, orphanages, youth centers (oratories) and other works of charity towards the poor and the least.
 They are present in Italy, Brazil, Kenya, Tanzania, India and the Philippines.
-(FdCC means "Figli della Carità Canossiani").

 In 1986 upon the invitation of the late Cardinal Jaime Sin, Archbishop of Manila, the Canossian Fathers in Italy sent two priests to start a mission and to open a seminary.